Occupational Therapy (OT)

 - College of St. Scholastica (MSOT)

-- Shadowing: It is often required to shadow Occupational Therapists, but the number of hours varies from school to school.
-Shadowing should occur with a number of different providers, in a variety of settings (school, in-patient, outpatient, etc.), and with diverse clientele (geriatric, pediatrics, etc.).
+- Shadowing: It is usually required to shadow for 50-75 hours.
+Shadowing should occur with a number of different providers, in a variety of settings (school, in-patient, out-patient, etc.), and with diverse clientele (geriatric, pediatrics, etc.).

-- Internship(s): It is recommended that you gain experience in the field through interning at an OT clinic, department of health, community clinic, etc. Internships outside of occupational therapy are highly beneficial as well.
+- Internship(s): It is recommended that you gain experience in the field through interning at a OT clinic, a department of health, a community clinic, etc. Internships outside of occupational therapy are highly beneficial as well.

 - Research: It is highly recommended that you complete at least one 10-week research experience.
 You do not have to find a research opportunity that is related to occupational therapy.